xaviervia/washington/README.md

   …
 ```

-> Note that the above code is not using the washington helpers for constructing the examples.
+> Note that the above code is not using the Washington helpers for constructing the examples.
 The intention is to make it transparent to you right now that the example scenarios that Washington works with are plain JavaScript objects.
 This opens up a [plethora of opportunities to organize your tests as it better pleases you](#a-proposal-the-code-document).

 ### Working with multiple test files